-To ensure you get paid for your services you must take a positive approach to credit control and minimise the risks of debts becoming overdue.
+To ensure you get paid for your services and reduce debtor days you must take a positive approach to credit control and minimise the risks of debts becoming overdue.
 Establish a procedure for credit control, in accordance with your T&Cs and follow it.

 - Know who you trade with i.e. whether your customer is a sole trader, a limited company, a partnership or a limited liability partnership.

 - Obtain all relevant information about your customer prior to trading – registered address, trading address, date of birth, contact numbers, credit reports and accounts at Companies House – having this information will make the credit control easier.

 - Talk to your customers regularly, specifically ensure that they are aware of your terms and conditions and payment terms.

 - Undertake regular credit checks against your customers to research their financial status, as this may change in a short period of time.